-As usual for the French brand, the new Hermes Dressage L’Heure Masque automatic wrist watch offers a very compelling mixture of an innovative movement, fine design and a very good taste.
-Although some purists may still sneer at their timepieces, there is in fact very few ‘fashion’ watches that can rival its refinement and ingenuity of its design.
+As usual for the French brand, the Hermes Dressage L’Heure Masque offers a compelling mixture of an innovative movement, fine design, and a good taste.
+Although some purists may still sneer at their timepieces, there are in fact very few ‘fashion’ watches that can rival the refinement and ingenuity of its design.

-It’s been about a year since the French fashion house has bought a share of its partner Vaucher Manufacture Fleurier: a Swiss-based company that earned its name building marvelous ebauches for brands that couldn’t afford designing and making their own calibers.
+It’s been about a year since the French fashion house has bought a share of its partner Vaucher Manufacture Fleurier: a Swiss-based company that earned its name building marvelous blank movements for brands that couldn’t afford to design and to produce their own calibers.
 Now officially called a Manufacture, Hermes introduces its new automatic timekeeper that (excuse me for using this loud word) reinvents the very concept a dress watch.

 Equipped with their new Caliber H1925 in-house caliber, the new automatic watch successfully blends visual attractiveness of a one-hander, regulator-styled watch with ease of use of a normal timepiece equipped with both hour and minute hands.

-The concept seems to be a kind of an evolution of their earlier design.
-Around three years ago, the company has introduced the gorgeous Hermes Arceau Temps Suspendu watch that, as the name implies, had its hour and minute hands suspended at 12:01 and only revealed true time if you pressed a push-piece on its side.
+The concept is a kind of an evolution of their earlier design.
+Around three years ago, the company has introduced the gorgeous Hermes Arceau Temps Suspendu that, as the name implies, had its hour and minute hands suspended at 12:01 and only revealed true time if you pressed a push-piece on its side.

-Its shape seems to be very close to that of their other products like the brutal Marine cufflinks and some of their signature belt buckles.
-As you can see on the photos, the bodies are not only finely shaped, but are also nicely decorated with polished and brushed surfaces making an illusion of lightness.
+Its shape is close to that of their other products like the brutal Marine cufflinks and some of their signature belt buckles.
+As you can see on the photos, the bodies are not only finely shaped but are also nicely decorated with polished and brushed surfaces making an illusion of lightness.

 Build quality: 5/5